• Home

 • Melt the chocolate in the microwave by heating on high and stirring every 30 seconds.
 Drizzle over the bars.

-• Refrigerate at least 1 hour.
+• Refrigerate until set.
 Lift from pan and cut into squares.

 Keyword Kraft Caramel Bits